-All students take DEVS 801* Political Economy of Development (fall term, instructor D. McDonald) and DEVS 802* Cultural Politics of Development (winter term, instructor D. Da Costa).
+All MA students take DEVS 801 Political Economy of Development (fall term, instructor D. McDonald) and DEVS 802 Cultural Politics of Development (winter term, instructor R. Day).
 These reflect the basic areas of expertise within the Department and provide students with two key pillars for understanding the field of development studies.

-Students also take DEVS 850* Professional Seminar in Global Development Studies, which provides a useful forum to meet as a group to discuss how best to move through the programme.
-Meeting once a month across both terms, the course provides a discussion forum addressing key themes concerning research, ethics, and debates within the discipline.
+MA students also take DEVS 850 Professional Seminar in Global Development Studies, which provides a useful forum to meet as a group to discuss how best to move through the program.
+Meeting once a month across both fall and winter terms, the course provides a discussion forum addressing key themes concerning research, ethics, and debates within the discipline.

-Beyond these courses, students are able to join our split 4th year/MA-level seminars on topics including climate change, food security, global childhood, rural development, and race and development.
-Students can also select from a wide range of courses offered in related departments (e.g., History, Politics, Sociology, Geography, Gender Studies, and Environmental Studies), and take up to two of these.
+MA students can also select from a wide range of courses offered in cognate (related) departments (e.g., History, Politics, Sociology, Geography, Gender Studies, and Environmental Studies) and may take up to two courses offered outside of DEVS.

-Course-based stream students will take six half-credit graduate courses in their first two semesters, choosing the three mandatory core courses (DEVS 801*, 802*, DEVS 850*) and three other courses that provide in-depth disciplinary material related to their project topic.
+Course-based stream students will take six half-credit graduate courses in their first two semesters, choosing the three mandatory core courses (DEVS 801, DEVS 802 and DEVS 850) and three other courses that provide in-depth disciplinary material related to their project topic.

-Those students considering applying to convert to the thesis-based stream should consult with the graduate coordinator and their supervisor on designing their coursework programme.
-Four half-credit graduate courses (including DEVS 801* and 802*) are required, and completion of the professional seminar DEVS 850* in addition is strongly recommended.
+MA students considering applying to convert to the thesis-based stream should consult with the graduate coordinator and their supervisor on designing their coursework program.
+Students in the thesis stream will take four half-credit graduate courses including DEVS 801 and DEVS 802.
+DEVS 850 may not be included as one of the four courses.